 The experience of Francesco Boldrini, Technical Office Coordinator

-Francesco Boldrini, Incide Engineering’s Technical Office Coordinator, undertook the preparation course at the Green Building Council Italia (GBC) Association, with lecturer Arch.
-Alessandro Speccher (LEED AP).
+Francesco Boldrini, Incide Engineering’s Technical Office Coordinator, attended the preparation course at the Green Building Council Italia (GBC) Association with the teacher Arch.
+Alessandro Speccher (LEED AP) and took the exam at the USGBC (United States Green Building Council).

 According to Francesco, it was very interesting to deal with sustainability issues for buildings, delving into topics that are attracting the interest of public opinion at an international level as they have a strong impact on the environment.